 The Federal Emergency Management Agency’s Community and Family Preparedness Program and the American Red Cross Community Disaster Education are nationwide efforts to help people prepare for disasters of all types.
 For more information visitwww.fema.gov, www.ready.gov, or www.redcross.org.

-Properly preparing for an emergency can end up saving lives.
-Ensure you’re always prepared with the supplies needed, including meal plans.
+Properly planning ahead and preparing for emergencies can help save lives.
+Ensure you’re always ready when disaster strikes with the supplies needed, including meal plans.
 To learn more about how Easy Meal can help you prepare for an emergency, watch the following video.